shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 their wiki.

 Once we craft an email message we defer to an sendmail compatible SMTP client to actually send the email.
-The example uses `mstmp` you can use any other client and configure it accordingly.
+This example uses `msmtp` here, you can instead use any other client and configure it accordingly.

 The above extension configuration calls some asterisk built-in apps and functions that